noodldocs/noodldocs.github.io/2.4/nodes/ui-elements/group/README.md

 <##head##>
 # Group

-The Group node works as a styleable container, that can have other visual nodes nested inside of it.
+This node works as a styleable container, that can have other visual nodes nested inside of it.

 ![](/group_visual.png ':class=img-size-l')

-The Group is the most essential node when it comes to creating layouts and arranging of visual elements.
+The Group is the most essential node when it comes to creating layouts and arranging visual elements.

 ![](/group_node.png ':class=img-size-l')